-Isaiah foresees the return of the LORD God in splendor and glory.
-The faithful remnant prays for release from their exile in Babylon.
+The return of the LORD God in splendor and glory.
+The remnant prays for release from Babylon.

 VERSE 1.
 Who is this who comes from Edom, with dyed garments from Bozrah?
 Who is this who is glorious in his clothing, marching in the greatness of his strength?
 “It is I who speak in righteousness, mighty to save.”

 your clothing red.
-The LORD’s garments are spattered with blood.
+The LORD God’s garments are spattered with blood.

 VERSE 3.
 “I have trodden the wine press alone.
 Of the peoples, no one was with me.
 Yes, I trod them in my anger and trampled them in my wrath.
 Their lifeblood is sprinkled on my garments, and I have stained all my clothing.

 The Battle Hymn of the Republic, by Julia Ward Howe, includes this line:

 Mine eyes have seen the coming of the glory of the Lord: He is trampling out the vintage where the grapes of wrath are stored.